antelif/Lending-Library-API/README.md

    }
    ```

-This `id` is referred as `customerId` in this document and it will be needed to create and update
+This `id` is referred as `customerId` in this document, and it will be needed to create and update
 new transactions.

 ### Transaction: